Cross-Scale Pretraining: Enhancing Self-Supervised Learning for Low-Resolution Satellite Imagery for Semantic Segmentation: Ablations

 \subsection{Sampling strategy}

 The spatial affinity component does not use all patches of its input image but rather samples a portion of the patches.
-Hypothesizing that contiguous patches carry spatial information better than random patches, we compare block sampling and LatentMIM's default random sampling (see Fig. \ref{fig:sa-sampling-strategies} (b) and (c) respectively).
+Hypothesizing that contiguous patches carry spatial information better than random patches, we compare block sampling and LatentMIM's default random sampling.
 Table \ref{tab:sa-sampling} shows that using block sampling does not improve performance over using LatentMIM's default random sampling.